-Yarrow Axford's research examines past and present-day climate change in Arctic and alpine regions.
-Diverse analyses of lake sediments and other stratigraphic records can provide answers to questions like: What are recent temperature trends in remote regions, and how do recent decades compare with past centuries and millennia?
+Yarrow Axford's research group examines past and present-day climate change in the Arctic and beyond, including Northwestern’s backyard in the Midwestern U.S. Diverse analyses of lake sediments and other geologic records can provide answers to questions like: What are recent temperature trends in remote regions, and how do recent decades compare with past centuries and millennia?
 How (and how rapidly) do ice sheets and smaller glaciers respond to warming, and what does that imply about future sea level rise?
+Are mountain glaciers in remote, relatively unstudied areas on a path towards disappearing soon?
+Did the Norse (Vikings) really benefit from a warm climate when they settled in Greenland during Medieval times?
 What do Arctic ecosystems look like in warmer or colder climate regimes?
 Much of the work in Axford's Quaternary Sediment Lab focuses on the late Quaternary, with special emphasis on methods for developing precise Holocene paleoenvironmental records that extend to present day.

 Andrew Jacobson: Over geological timescales (millions of years), the chemical weathering of silicate rocks controls atmospheric CO2 levels and regulates global temperatures via the greenhouse effect.
 Quantifying this mechanism and its primary controls is critical for understanding how Earth became and remains habitable.
 To understand the long-term carbon cycle, members of the Jacobson group study the elemental and isotope geochemistry of rivers draining diverse tectonic, lithologic, and climatic settings.
 Current field areas include Iceland and the New Zealand Southern Alps.
 Jacobson and his students also study the rock record to detect climate change and related phenomena, such as ocean acidification events, in deep time.